Permalized/Permalized/README.md

 ### Hi there 👋,  my name is Nikos
 I am currently studying Applied Informatics at University Of Macedonia.
 While studying i also like to learn more about backend engineering and systems design.
 I strongly believe that the best way to learn efficiently is to get hands on with projects and experiment yourself.

-Skills: Java / Python / C / MySQL / PHP / JS / HTML / CSS
+Skills: Java SpringBoot/ Microservices / PostgreSQL-MySQL /Python / HTML-CSS

 - 🔭 I’m currently working on a scheduler of weekly shifts written in java and kotlin
 - 🌱 I’m currently learning about APIs development and Web Services